valtido/sentry-docs/src/collections/_documentation/clients/ruby/processors.md

 end
 ```

+&nbsp;
 ## Writing Your Own Processor

-Processors are simple to write and understand.
 As an example, let’s say that we send user API keys to a background job (using Sidekiq), and if the background job raises an exception, we want to make sure that the API key is removed from the event data.

 This is what a basic processor might look like: